Xyunyao/IDP_REST_tutorial/POST_SIMULATION_ANALYSIS/README.md

 # Analysis

 Hola!
-You are here means you successfully simulated an set of trajectories using REST2 method.
-Let's learn how or what kind of analysis we can perform on the simulated trajectories.
+You are here means REST2 simulations are successfully simulated.
+Let's learn how or what kind of analysis one can perform on the simulated trajectories.

 ## Demultiplexing of trajectories.

-First step of our analysis workflow is to extract the absolute replica path followed by respective replicas.
-This will be helpful as a sanity check and debugging of our REST2 simulations. `demux.fix.pl` is used to to generate a set of data files which contains the required information useful for demultiplexing.
+First step in the analysis workflow is to extract the absolute replica path followed by respective replicas.
+This will be helpful as a sanity check and debugging of our REST2 simulations. `scripts/demux.fix.pl` is used to generate a set of data files which contains the required information useful for demultiplexing.
 We use the [prod.log](https://dartmouth-my.sharepoint.com/:f:/r/personal/f006f50_dartmouth_edu/Documents/trajectories_for_book_chapter?csf=1&web=1&e=h22nwg) file of the base replica as an input.
-When prompted we need to mention the time step of our simulations which is 0.002 ps in our case.
+When prompted input the time step value of the simulation which is 0.002 ps in this case.

 ```bash
 perl demux.fix.pl prod.log
 ```

-This gives us `replica_temp.xvg` and `replica_index.xvg` as an output.
-But since the frequency of saving co-ordinates in `prod.mdp` is different from the proposed frequency of exchange attempts we need to correct this.
+This generates `replica_temp.xvg` and `replica_index.xvg` as an output.
+But since the frequency of saving co-ordinates in `prod.mdp` is different from the proposed frequency of exchange attempts this need to be corrected.
 The correction is performed using:

 ```bash
 awk '{if($1==0){print} if(n==50){$1=$1-80.0; print;n=0} n++;}' replica_index.xvg > replica_index.n50.s0.-80.xvg